mks786/RestAPIToDB/README.md

 # RestAPIToDB
 For code test
 This codeis just for the testing purpose
-Using Code first first create the db and then execute it JWT Token is implemented but didnt work need to test it due to shortage of time not able to complete it It saves the following jason formated data to the DB
+Using Code first. first create the db and then execute it JWT Token is implemented but didnt work need to test it due to shortage of time not able to complete it It saves the following jason formated data to the DB